kevkongmc/protoc_gen_mcp/README.md

 2. Explore whether there is a gap between the gRPC framework and AI tool usage, and whether this generator can fill that gap.

 ## TODO
-- Support standalone MCP server generation, allowing the generated server to point to an existing gRPC server implementation.
+- Support MCP server generation based on an existing gRPC endpoint address outside of localhost.
 - Support MCP server generation using the gRPC reflection endpoint, allowing the generated server to generate based on a running gRPC server, as opposed to a `proto` definition file.

 ## Setup